WordStar: NewStar

 Jerry Pournelle wrote in September 1984 that NewWord was file and command compatible with WordStar 3.3, with comparable speed, more features, and better built-in help.
 He quoted another user as describing it as "WordStar without glitches".
 By that year, NewWord had released a second version, and many WordStar users switched to it.
 A third version appeared in 1986; The New York Times wrote that NewWord 3 "provides the perfect excuse for WordStar users to switch software, as if WordStar users needed an excuse".
-A 1990 American Institute of Certified Public Accountants member survey found that 13% used WordStar.
-While second only to WordPerfect (46%) and ahead of Word (8%) among word processors, 10% of users said they would not recommend WordStar, compared to 1% for WordPerfect and 2% for Word.

-In February 1985 MicroPro promised updates to WordStar 3.3, but none appeared until new management purchased NewWord and used it as the basis of WordStar 4.0 in 1987, four years after the previous version.
+In February 1985 MicroPro promised updates to WordStar 3.3, but the company's attempt to improve Mierau's reconstructed source code reportedly resulted in an unusable product.
+No update appeared until new management purchased NewWord and used it as the basis of WordStar 4.0 in 1987, four years after the previous version.
 Word (four versions from 1983 to 1987) and WordPerfect (five versions), however, had become the market leaders.
 More conflict between MicroPro's two factions delayed WordStar 5.0 until late 1988, again hurting the program's sales.
 After renaming itself after its flagship product in 1989, WordStar International merged with SoftKey in 1993.